kmille/borgctl/README.md

   -a, --generate-authorized_keys
                         prints the authorized_keys entry to stdout.
 You have to add it to the remote host (if you backup over ssh)
   -c CONFIG, --config CONFIG
                         specify the config file to you use.
 Defaults to default.yml.
 You can specify multiple config files with -c default.yml -c lokal-disk.yml.
 If the config file contains a / then a relative/absolute path is asumed.
-If not, $working_dir/$config will be used
-  --cron                run multiple borg commands in a row.
+If not, $working_dir/$config will be used --cron                run multiple borg commands in a row.
 The commands to run are specified in the config file (cron_commands)
-  --version             show version and exit kmille@linbox:~
+  -l, --list            list borgctl config files in $config_dir --version             show version and exit
 ```

 ## Installation